What I Didn’t Tell You Then About My Wedding…

 “Of course,” my mother retorts.
 “Your Aunt Alzheimer was the one who carried typhoid into the house.
 Your grandfather never forgave her and the Alzheimer family for losing his children.”

-Ironically, I have discovered that the name associated with the loss of memories hasfor my familycome to represent the memory of loss.
+Ironically, I have discovered that the name associated with the loss of memory hasfor my familycome to represent the memory of loss.

 Posted in Uncategorized | Tagged , , , , , , , , | 5 Comments